DonaldKellett/MyOS/README.md

 ## TODO

-Rename this repo once the direction of the project becomes clear.
+Rename this repo once the direction of this project becomes clear.